foureyes/mtec1002-spring2014/labs/06/js-basics-review.markdown

 __What application / tool do we use to run our programs?__ &rarr;

 <div class="incremental" markdown="block">
-* we'll be using our web browser to run JavaScript programs!</div>
+* we'll be using our web browser to run JavaScript programs!
 * specifically, we'll be using Chrome and Chrome's __JavaScript Console__
 </div>
 </section>